What is

 Once that occurs, you’ll notice swelling that won’t go away.
-That is the case for Wendy Williams, who displayed her lymphedema-impacted feet for the world to see on her new Lifetime special, announcing, "This is lymphedema.
+That is the case for Wendy Williams, who displayed her lymphedema-impacted feet .For the world to see on her 2022 Lifetime special, "Where is Wendy Williams?"
+In it, she announced, "This is lymphedema.
 And I can only feel now 2% (of my feet).
 Do you see what this looks like?”

 Now, Williams' feet did look noticeably swollen.
 But what you couldn't see on screen was that, when you press down on the swollen areas of skin, the imprint of your finger will stick around.
 And, eventually, the problem can be painful.